roboncode/avocadojs/docs/guide/working-with-models.md

 ## Using Joi as the schema

-If you choose to use Joi for the schema, you will lose having Orango's extended `required` and `default` properties on `insert` and `update`.
+If you choose to use Joi for the schema, you will lose having orango's extended `required` and `default` properties on `insert` and `update`.
 You can still achieve the same effect using hooks.

 ```js